 When it comes to prospect interactions, quantity certainly matters.
-If a seller isn’t interacting with their prospects, they’re not going to close enough business.
+If a seller isn’t interacting with prospects, they’re not going to close enough business.
 But simply increasing the number of meetings and calls isn’t enough to guarantee more deals.

 Instead, sellers must also master the skills needed to improve the quality of their interactions.
 Only then will more of their calls lead to closed deals.